Paying Off Mortgage Early

 Cons

-• Can be prepayment penalties
+• Can be prepayment penalties if

-if approached incorrectly
+approached incorrectly

-• Can make a higher return on
+• Losing on a higher return on

 investment through rental properties

-• Stress of property management
+• The stress of property management

 • No guaranteed return on investment